I never intended to go to Spain for 3 weeks, but there I was.

 4. PREPARE FOR SIESTA and DON’T SHOP ON SUNDAY.

-Besides the attractions, almost everything else is closed on a Sunday.
+Aside from attractions almost everything is closed on Sunday.

-If you want snacks for a picnic or a nice lunch you better buy the stuff on Saturday because most places will be closed on Sunday.
+If you want snacks for a picnic or a nice lunch you better buy the stuff on Saturday.

 5. EVERYTHING’S MORE EXPENSIVE ON LA RAMBLA.

-So with that being said; Don’t Buy Things Here, unless of course you want to spend more on what something is really worth.
+So with that being said; Don’t Buy Things Here.

 Travel off this street and explore some back streets farther away.